Fedict/eid-mw/sdk/Examples/CS/readme.txt

 you'll need to rebuild the pkcs11net, download the sources: svn checkout https://pkcs11net.svn.sourceforge.net/svnroot/pkcs11net (homepage at http://sourceforge.net/projects/pkcs11net/)

-Adjust the links in the 'references' folder of the projects if needed (depend on where you placed bouncycastle, nunit and our sdk samples)
+Adjust the links in the 'references' folder of the projects if needed (depending on where you placed bouncycastle, nunit and our sdk samples)

 4.1) A change is needed to pkcs11net as our pkcs11 library uses the CDECL calling convention add "[System.Runtime.InteropServices.UnmanagedFunctionPointerAttribute(System.Runtime.InteropServices.CallingConvention.Cdecl)]"